steuernb/SimpleHunter/README.md

 This code was written to support Emily Tipper (JIC) for a mutational genomics experiment in her PhD thesis.
 It is designed to find loci of interest in a mutant screen.
 SNPs are called in individual samples as well as a wildtype self-mapping.
-Then data is integrating highlighting loci in a genome where multiple samples have SNPs at different positions.
+Then data is integrated highlighting loci in a genome where multiple samples have SNPs at different positions.

 ## Prerequisites: